 I and my daughter in general education kindergarten at Daniel Webster really enjoy the place.
 It's small very focused and offers tons of options.
 Plus it's right in the neighborhood which makes it all the more valuable.
 In response to the parent concerned about test scores Sometimes test scores don't tell the whole story and sometimes they're a bit out of date.
 You should definitely tour a cluster of schools as well as Daniel Webster to get a sense for what you like and what makes each distinct.

 Webster (Daniel) Elementary School is a public elementary school in San Francisco.
-The principal of Webster (Daniel) Elementary School is Moraima Machado, who can be contacted at firstname.lastname@example.org.
-196 children attend Webster (Daniel) Elementary School and are mostly Multiracial, Native Hawaiian or Other Pacific Islander, and Hispanic.
-36% of the Webster (Daniel) Elementary School students have "limited English proficiency."
-57% of the 196 students here get reduced lunch prices.
+The principal of Webster (Daniel) Elementary School is Moraima Machado, who can be contacted at email@example.com.
+196 students attend Webster (Daniel) Elementary School and identify mostly as Multiracial, Native Hawaiian or Other Pacific Islander, and Hispanic.
+36% of the Webster (Daniel) Elementary School students are "limited in English proficiency."
+57% of the 196 students here are paying reduced lunch prices.
 The ratio of students to teachers at Webster (Daniel) Elementary School is 13:1.
 Live Oak School is one of the nearest elementary schools.

 - Computer arts

 - P.E. classes